tinalexander/tinalexander.github.io/notes/2025/2025-02-february.md

 # February 26, 2025

-## USDA press briefing on egg imports
+## USDA press briefing on new bird flu plan

 - **Source:** press briefing
 - **Attribution:** hosted by the U.S. Department of Agriculture